About the Project

 This project offers an exciting opportunity to work at the interface of climate and space science, making an important contribution to international efforts to study the effects and impact of climate change.
 In this PhD, you will work closely with world-leading experts in satellite observations, ice flow modelling, and advanced computer techniques, to better understand the Antarctic and Greenland Ice Sheets.
 Through supervision by Dr Hogg, you will use satellite observations to measure ice speed and then the mass balance of the Antarctic and Greenland Ice sheets, quantifying the ice sheet sea level contribution over the last 30-years.
 Synthetic Aperture Radar (SAR) data, from Earth observation satellites including ERS-1/2, TerraSAR-X and Sentinel-1, will be used to track changes in ice speed In Antarctica and Greenland, using intensity feature tracking and interferometry.
 Ice velocity measurements will be combined with surface and bed topography measurements to determine ice flux, and then this will be converted to mass balance using the Input-output-method (IOM).
-Through co-supervision by Dr Cornford at the University of Swansea, your satellite observations will be combined with the BISICLES ice flow model in an ice flow optimisation procedure to fill gaps in the satellite data, providing a continuous record of change.
-Through co-supervision by Professor Hogg, you will pioneer the use of advanced computer techniques, such as Artificial Intelligence, to determine the significance of observed change, and to correlate changes in ice flow with ocean temperature measurements.
+Through co-supervision by Dr Nias at the University of Liverpool, your satellite observations will be combined with the BISICLES ice flow model in an ice flow optimisation procedure to fill gaps in the satellite data, providing a continuous record of change.
+Through co-supervision by Dr Wang, you will pioneer the use of advanced computer techniques, such as Artificial Intelligence, to determine the significance of observed change, and to correlate changes in ice flow with ocean temperature measurements.

 During your PhD you will lead at least three journal papers on these important science topics, and you may have the option to undertake a Polar field campaign.
-The PhD will be based in the School of Earth and Environment at the University of Leeds, and you will therefore have valuable opportunities to work closely with both the European and German Space Agencies (ESA & DLR), and European collaborators through the projects affiliation with the ESA 4D Antarctica research project that is already funded.
-The successful applicant will have access to a broad spectrum of specialist training in Earth Observation and glaciology, in addition to the extensive University of Leeds workshops on a range of topics, including scientific programming through to managing your degree.
+The PhD will be based in the School of Earth and Environment at the University of Leeds, and you will therefore have valuable opportunities to work closely with both the European and German Space Agencies (ESA & DLR), and European collaborators through the projects affiliation with the ESA Polar+ Ice Shelves research project that is already funded.
+The successful applicant will have access to a broad spectrum of specialist training in Earth Observation and glaciology, in addition to the extensive University of Leeds workshops on a range of topics, including satellite remote sensing, scientific programming through to managing your degree.
 Applicants will hold good first degree (first or high 2.1) or Masters degree in physics, maths, Earth science, climate science, computer science, Earth observation or a related discipline.
 We welcome applications from a wide range of backgrounds, including those with non-traditional qualifications or from industry – please contact us to have a chat about your suitability for the programme.